supremestranger/2D-Slasher/README.md

 # 2D-Slasher
-2D Slasher game made on LeoECS Lite framework
+This is 2D Slasher game made on Unity engine using LeoECS Lite framework.